taustation-fan/players-guide/README.md

 The following are sources of VIP packs:

 * You can buy them in the shop
-* You can buy a 3-day VIP pack every 7 days at the Market, for 290 bonds
+* You can buy a 3-day VIP pack every 7 days at the Vendors (Market), for 290 bonds
+* Sometimes, the random reward for discreet work can be a VIP pack
+* You can buy VIP packs on the Public Market when other players are willing to part with them.
 * You can find VIP packs in the ruins
-* Sometimes, the random reward for discreet work can be a VIP pack

-You can also sell VIP packs on the Public Market, for around 10,000 credits per day of VIP.
+You can also sell VIP packs on the Public Market, for up to 10,000 credits per day of VIP.

 ## Travel